edgedb/edgedb/docs/guides/auth/index.rst

 .. note::

-    You will need to configure CORS to allow the client-side script to call the EdgeDB Auth extension's endpoints from the web browser.
-You can do this by updating the ``cors_allow_origins`` configuration in the EdgeDB server configuration.
+    You will need to configure CORS to allow the client-side script to call the Gel Auth extension's endpoints from the web browser.
+You can do this by updating the ``cors_allow_origins`` configuration in the Gel server configuration.

 Here is an example of setting a local SMTP server, in this case using a